-The total revenue bonds outstanding (including current position) decreased to \$449 million at fiscal yearend 2020 from \$469 million at fiscal yearend 2019 as a result of the refunding and maturing of bonds relating to the Prairie State Project.
+The total revenue bonds outstanding (including current position) decreased to \$441 million at fiscal year-end 2021 from \$449 million at fiscal year-end 2020 as a result of maturing of bonds relating to the Prairie State Project.
 The bonds are payable from the sale of electric power to Paducah Power System and Princeton Electric Plant Board pursuant to "take or pay" power sales agreements.
 The term of the power sales agreements coincides with the term of the Agency's outstanding revenue bonds.
-The Agency recognized \$8.1 million in revenue bonds outstanding as a current liability as of fiscal 2020 yearend as it will pay bond holders this amount in principal on September 1, 2020.
+The Agency recognized \$8.1 million in revenue bonds outstanding as a current liability as of fiscal 2021 year-end as it will pay bond holders this amount in principal on September 1, 2021.